 IF IN EYES: may be irritating to the eye.
+IF ON SKIN: may cause mild skin irritation.

-IF ON SKIN: no effect known.
 IF INHALED: no effect known.

 CHRONIC TOXICITY: repeated or prolonged exposure to manganese sulphate could result in effects to the lungs and central nervous system.
+Exposure to borates may cause reproductive effects.